Rajesh16702/LearnAnalytics-MicrosoftRforArchitects/README.md

+github structure:
+/Instructions - Contains any special instructions or videos for the delivery of this course /Instructor - Contains all PPT and Lab files for the Instructor /Students - Contains all PDF workbooks and Labs for the Student

 Welcome to this course on the Microsoft R for Architects.
 This course guides you through a series of modules that explain how to understand, implement and operationalize a Microsoft R solution.
 This course does cover a very basic overview of the R language, but focuses more on architecting and deploying a solution.
 We focus on this course on using Microsoft R in SQL Server.

 The Folder Structure below explains how you can navigate this course.